deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 ## Overview

-In this example, we will develop a plug-in to detect and quantify changes in datasets composed of files of a specialized type.
+In this example, we will develop a plug-in to detect and quantify changes in datasets composed of specialized file types.
 In this case, the files contain one 2D matrix with numeric (float) values, saved as text.

 Our goal is to compare two datasets, stored as directories `dataset-v1` and `dataset-v2`, to obtain the following information:

-- How many files were added, deleted, and modified between the two datasets
+- The number of files added, deleted, and modified between the two datasets
-- For modified files, calculate a custom change metric quantifying, and if possible, the amount of changes between the two matrices stored in the two files
+- For modified files, calculate a custom change metric quantifying.
+  Furthermore, if possible, the amount of changes between the two matrices stored in the two files will also be calculated.

 To achieve our goals, we can rely on Dac-Man's API to provide the functionality needed to perform directory-level comparison between the datasets.
-The remaining functionality that needs implementation can be categorized into the
+The remaining functionality requires implementation that can be categorized as follows:
-following:

-- A simple custom analysis script using Dac-Man's API, and contains 2 classes:
+- A simple custom analysis script using Dac-Man's API that will contain driver methods and the following 2 classes:
   - A specialized plug-in class: To be used by Dac-Man to compare files that have been detected as modified
   - A specialized Adaptor class: This converts data from the specific file format